gipplab/cl-osa/README.md

 the download step will be skipped.
 Otherwise, the download of a file of approx. 30 GB will start from [Wikidata's dump site](https://dumps.wikimedia.org/wikidatawiki/entities/latest-all.json.bz2).

 When the file has finished downloading or is already present, it will begin importing its contents into the given MongoDB instance.
 This takes about 52 hours.
 Make sure you have enough disk space available for the database, about 275 GB.

 When the import and index creation has finished, you should have a database called "wikidata", containing the collections "entities", "entitiesGraph", and "entitiesHierarchyPersistent".

 Import the Maven project
 ------------------------

-### Include the library
+### Include the Library

 Add the following dependency to your pom.xml: